 February 24, 1955: Judy received the Golden Globe Award for “Best Actress in a Motion Picture – Musical or Comedy” for A Star Is Born.
 Her co-star James Mason won in the same category for Actor.
 The awards were given out in a ceremony at the Cocoanut Grove at the Ambassador Hotel in Los Angeles, California.

-Judy sat next to Marlon Brando and Edmond O’Brien as seen in the photos above.
-Also above, Judy is seen being congratulated by Rock Hudson and chatting with Jerry Lewis.
-Judy was very pregnant at the time, with her son Joe Luft (born on March 29, 1955).
+Judy sat next to Marlon Brando and Edmond O’Brien and is seen being congratulated by Rock Hudson and chatting with Jerry Lewis.
+She was very pregnant at the time with her son Joe Luft (born on March 29, 1955).

 Check out The Judy Room’s Spotlight on A Star Is Born here.